kangrissoft/bark/README.md

 #### How do I specify where models are downloaded and cached?
 * Bark uses Hugging Face to download and store models.
 You can see find more info [here](https://huggingface.co/docs/huggingface_hub/package_reference/environment_variables#hfhome).

+#### How do I use Indonesian language support?
+* Indonesian language support is automatically available when you install the additional dependencies (`librosa` and `soundfile`).
+When you generate audio with Indonesian text or use an Indonesian speaker preset, the MMS-TTS model for Indonesian will be automatically downloaded and used.

 #### Bark's generations sometimes differ from my prompts.
 What's happening?
 * Bark is a GPT-style model.
 As such, it may take some creative liberties in its generations, resulting in higher-variance model outputs than traditional text-to-speech approaches.